mattpitkin/lintegrate/paper/paper.md

 \end{equation}

 where $\pi(\theta_1)$ is the prior probability distribution for the parameter $\theta_1$, you cannot work directly with \autoref{eq:likelihood}.
-Instead you must work with the natural logarithm of the
+Instead, it helps to work with the natural logarithm of the
 likelihood:

 \begin{equation}\label{eq:lnlikelihood}